tlranda/tlranda/README.md

 ### Welcome!
 My name is Thomas Randall!

-I am a Graduate Research Assistant at Clemson University in the School of Computing (Go Tigers! 🐯).
+I have a PhD in Computer Science from Clemson University (Go Tigers! 🐯).
 My research focuses on performance optimization and autotuning for High Performance Computing (HPC) workloads and applications, especially with GPUs!
-I am working towards my PhD dissertation at Clemson and have published research with scientists at Argonne National Laboratory.
-You can also regularly meet me in person at the SuperComputing conference -- I'll be at SC24 in Atlanta, come say hi!
-My long-term career aspirations are to work as a Computer Scientist in the National Labs and to continue serving the community at SuperComputing and other prestigous conferences in the field.

-To contact me or locate me on other platforms, visit my [website](https://tlranda.github.io).
+I'm also interested in Natural Language Processing a la Word2Vec and Transformers/LLMs.
+For contact information, other platforms, and the latest on my research, please refer to my [website](https://tlranda.github.io) (mostly so that I don't have to update this and every other page linking to it all the time).

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=tlranda&show_icons=true&include_all_commits=true&count_private=true&disable_animations=true&theme=github_dark)](https://github.com/tlranda?tab=repositories)